 Civil War History

-Atlanta’s Civil War history
+Explore Atlanta’s role in Civil War history

 Atlanta’s Civil War history will never be forgotten.
 Hollywood immortalized it in “Gone With the Wind,” the classic 1939 film based on Margaret Mitchell’s world-famous novel of the same name.
 Against a backdrop of flames, Rhett Butler took leave of Scarlett O’Hara as the city of Atlanta burned down around them and they reflected on the American Civil War.
 The reality of Atlanta Civil War history was equally dramatic, though not nearly as romantic.